Mattek-Sands, Safarova claim fifth Grand Slam

 No wonder they sipped champagne from their trophies after clinching their third consecutive major doubles title on Sunday at Roland Garros.

-Mattek-Sands, who was born in Minnesota and is based in Arizona, and her Czech partner easily defeated Australian duo Ashleigh Barty and Casey Dellacqua 6-2, 6-1 in the final.
+Mattek-Sands, who was born in Minnesota and is based in Arizona, and her Czech partner easily defeated the Australian duo of Ashleigh Barty and Casey Dellacqua 6-2, 6-1 in the final.

 Their win in Paris was their second at Roland Garros after they claimed the title in 2015, and their fifth Grand Slam title overall.